OUR STORIES

 One of the most important components of the Starfish Connection program is to provide a variety of enrichment experiences that gives our students the opportunity to experience the world.
 With this comes a growing sense of confidence that positively impacts a child’s life!

-Our Starfish 2022 Graduates
+Our Starfish 2023 Graduates

 The Starfish Connection is a 501c3 corporation.
 We rely on generous contributions like yours to fulfill our mission.
-Your donation will be used solely to support after school and summer enrichment activities for these academically talented Stamford youth.
-If you would like to make a tax-deductable donation to the Starfish Connection, please do so on our donation page!
+Your donation will be used to support after school and summer enrichment activities for these academically talented Stamford youth.
+If you would like to make a tax-deductible

 Our Founder and Inspiration